Security Policy

 - Any reports of publicly accessible XIVAuth API Keys.

-- Any CSRF issues that do not modify state (e.g. logout commands).
+- Any CSRF issues that do not modify state (e.g., logout commands).

-- Any attacks that require the use of brute force, denial of service attacks, or similar.
+- Any attacks that require the use of brute force, denial-of-service attacks, or similar.

-- Any security issues in a specific API client (e.g. a plugin or web service).
+- Any security issues in a specific API client (e.g., a plugin or web service).

 - Any of the following without demonstrable widespread or significant impact: